 Creamy and fresh-tasting, this sauce is a quick update for your pasta night and a nice break from traditional tomato sauce.
 Bonus: The sauce comes together in a food processor, saving you time and mess.
 Once the sauce is finished, transfer to a bowl and let the kids mix in the feta and toss the sauce with the cooked pasta.

-With green onions, salsa and grated cheese, Make-Ahead Chicken Burritos have enough flavour to please the adults, but aren’t too spicy for the kids.
-Plus these freeze-ahead burritos make a terrific grab-and-go lunch or a no-fuss weeknight supper.
-If you’re tight on time, use a pre-cooked rotisserie chicken for the filling.
+With green onions, salsa, and grated cheese, Make-Ahead Chicken Burritos have enough flavour to please the adults but aren’t too spicy for the kids.
+Plus, these freeze-ahead burritos make a terrific grab-and-go lunch or a no-fuss weeknight supper.
+If you’re tight on time, use a precooked rotisserie chicken for the filling.
 Kids can help grate the cheese and roll the burritos.

 Cinnamon and honey add warmth to this rich brunch favourite, which makes it the perfect way to start the weekend.
-Baked in the oven instead of pan-fried, our French toast recipe gives you time to assemble fruit and yogourt for a complete family meal.
+Baked in the oven instead of pan-fried, our French toast recipe gives you time to assemble fruit and yogurt for a complete family meal.
 Kids can slice fresh fruit and berries into a bowl and set the table for breakfast.